The Future of Leap Seconds

 - In 2012, delegates of the World Radiocommunication Assembly in Geneva, Switzerland, decided once more to postpone the decision to abolish leap seconds and scheduled a new vote for 2015.

-Dr Markus Kuhn (University of Cambridge) lists the following arguments against leap seconds:
+The computer scientist and leap second expert Markus Kuhn from the University of Cambridge lists the following arguments against leap seconds:

 - Leap seconds could cause disruptions where computers are tightly synchronized with UTC.

-- Astronomical time (UT1), which is defined by Earth's rotation, is not significant in most people’s daily lives.
+- Universal Time (UT1), which is defined by Earth's rotation, is not significant in most people’s daily lives.

 His arguments in favor of leap seconds include: